-Common Natatorium Design Mistakes
+Five Common Mistakes in Natatorium Design

 Natatoriums are unlike any other type of room.
 Just ask an engineer who has had to design one.
 There are many factors in natatoriums that do not exist in rooms without swimming pools.
 Natatorium designs must go far beyond moisture removal and energy efficiencies.
-Here are five common design mistakes that we regularly find in Natatoriums.

 5. Ceiling Exhausts

 It is vital to keep the user experience in mind when designing an indoor pool.
 Mechanical engineers may not think about things like chloramines unless they were competitive swimmers.
 We see this all the time.
-It’s not that engineers deliberately neglect IAQ—it’s quite the opposite—it’s just that most people misunderstand the source of bad air quality.
+It’s not that engineers deliberately neglect IAQ—it’s just that most people misunderstand the source of bad air quality.
 Not many engineers know that these off-gassing DBP’s stay low in the room.
-Moreover, unless you have personal experience getting sick and miserable in a swimming pool, it’s difficult to relate to how severe the IAQ problem can be for natatoriums.
+Or they believe its just a problem that can (and should) be resolved by fixing the pool chemistry.

 Remedy